 The county says it paid me too many CalFresh (food stamp) benefits.

 There are many reasons the county might say you were paid too many CalFresh benefits.
 (CalFresh is the new name for “food stamps.”)
 The county calls overpaid CalFresh benefits an “overissuance.”
-Some of the reasons the county may think your benefits were too high are that you had too much income, you did not turn in required paperwork to the county, or you are a student.
+Some of the reasons the county may think your benefits were too high are that you had too much income, you had someone living with you that you did not tell the county about, you did not turn in required paperwork to the county, or you are a student.

 The county must give you a written notice telling you that the county thinks it gave you too much CalFresh and why.
 If you think the county is wrong, you can appeal and have your case heard by an independent hearing officer.
 You have 90 days from the date of the written notice to appeal your case.
 If you have a very good reason for appealing late, you can appeal up to 180 days after the date of the written notice.
 If your notice does not meet legal requirements, such as not giving a reason or not being in your primary language, you can appeal even after that.